 The inspector is probably referring to AWPA Standard

-M4, which allows the use of borates for interior uses, or copper
+M4, which requires the use of borates for interior uses, and copper

-of copper naphthenate varies widely at paint, hardware, and
+copper naphthenate is sometimes found at paint, hardware, and

 Can I use a brush-applied or sprayed